 Unlocking Next-Level Certification at the Wolfram Data Science Boot Camp

-September 24, 2020 — Jamie Peterson, Technical Programs Manager, Wolfram U
+September 24, 2020 — Jamie Peterson, Senior Training & Online Learning Manager, Wolfram U

 Our second year of the Wolfram Data Science Boot Camp (and the first fully virtual edition) wrapped at the end of July.
 After completing final project assessments last week and issuing certificates, we can confidently say it was a success!
 Wolfram U mentors helped dozens of budding data scientists learn the multiparadigm approach and develop valuable skills in analysis, visualization, interface construction and more.
 Campers collaborated on projects of their own design, earning certifications along the way.

 We’re proud of everyone who participated, and their efforts deserve some recognition!
 So without further ado, here’s a quick recap: how we ran the camp, what kinds of projects we saw and the lowdown on our new Level II Certification program.

 At Wolfram, we’re pretty well accustomed to remote work.
 But running a full boot camp online posed some extra technical challenges.
 Thankfully, participants navigated Zoom lectures quite well, and we got through with surprisingly few technical glitches.
 Although the lecture times were tricky for some of our international campers, we were excited to welcome people from around the world—including several who wouldn’t have been able to travel for an in-person experience.